Haleysel/haleysel.github.io/README.md

 * Take to social media, to further spread awareness to those all around the world
 * Sign petitions
 * Write to congress and local representatives to demand that they stand with you and reproductive rights
-* Donate to organizations such as Planned Parenthood, ACLU, or other organizations that are joining the fight for our rights to our body.
+* Donate to organizations such as Planned Parenthood, ACLU, or other organizations that are joining the fight for reproductive rights.